 Even once your estate plan is “complete,” it is not a static instrument.
 You should revisit your plan fairly regularly, especially upon the changes in assets, family members, tax laws, or even just the passage of time.
 As a very general rule of thumb, I recommend reviewing your plan at least once a year.

 This website is an attorney advertisement.
 Nothing on this site may be interpreted or used as legal advice.
-Reading the content on this site or contacting us through this site does not create an attorney-client relationship.
+Reading the content on this site or contacting us by email or phone does not create an attorney-client relationship.
+Please do not provide any confidential information to us by phone or email.

 Copyright © 2019 O'Connor Law LLC